JoeLumbley/Animation-CS/README.md

 - **`InitializeApp`**: This method initializes the form and starts the timer.

-### Final Thoughts

 This code provides a solid foundation for understanding basic animation concepts in C#.
 By following the structure and logic laid out in this tutorial, you can create your own animations and explore further enhancements.
 Happy coding!

-## Repository

-For the complete code and additional resources, visit [Joe Lumbley's Animation C# GitHub Repository](https://github.com/JoeLumbley/Animation-CS).

 ## License

 This project is licensed under the MIT License.
 You can use, copy, modify, and distribute this software freely, as long as you include the copyright notice.

+## Repository

+For the complete code and additional resources, visit [Joe Lumbley's Animation C# GitHub Repository](https://github.com/JoeLumbley/Animation-CS).